 Instructions

-To a mixing bowl, add the flour, salt and butter.
+• To a mixing bowl, add the flour, salt and butter.
 Rub the butter between your fingers, incorporating the dough until it resembles fine breadcrumbs.
-Stir in the sugar, egg yolk and 2 teaspoons water.
-Mix until the dough comes together in a ball.
+Stir in the sugar, egg and 2 teaspoons water.
+Mix until the dough comes together and holds together, you may need a little more water.
 Wrap in plastic wrap and refrigerator for 30 minutes.

-6. Rub softened butter inside 12, 2 ¾" (7cm) fluted tart molds and place onto a large baking sheet.
+• Rub softened butter inside 12, 2 ¾-inch (7cm) fluted tart molds and place onto a large baking sheet.

-7. When the dough is chilled, roll out onto a floured surface.
+• When the dough is chilled, roll out to a thickness of ⅛ inch (3mm) on a floured surface.
 Use a round, fluted cookie cutter and cut circles.
 Place each circle in the molds and press to fit.
-Carefully fill each tart shell with the cutard and add a light sprinkling of grated nutmeg over each.
+Carefully fill each tart shell with the custard and add a light sprinkling of grated nutmeg over each.